ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 ### 5.5.4 Bi- and Multi-directional and Mono-directional BPI Interoperability Services

-Mono-directional BPI services are important in the context of a BPI because they allow a BPI User to extract or export state objects, their history and associated meta data from a BPI and subsequently import them into another BPI.
-To avoid subsequent altering of a state object within a BPI, the state object needs to be provably locked or immobilized on the BPI it came from before it can be exported, and subsequently imported on another BPI, if required.
+Mono-directional BPI services are important in the context of a BPI because they allow a BPI User to extract or export state objects, their history, and associated metadata from a BPI and subsequently import them into another BPI.
+To avoid subsequent altering of a state object within a BPI, the state object needs to be provably locked or immobilized on the BPI it came from before it can be exported, and subsequently imported, to another BPI, if required.

-Bi-or-multi-directional BPI services facilitate the synchronization of state objects between BPIs as explained in the beginning of this section, and are, therefore, crucially important to avoid the formation of BPI processing islands which would depress adoption due to vendor lock-in.
+Bi-or-multi-directional BPI services facilitate the synchronization of state objects between BPIs as explained at the beginning of this section, and are, therefore, crucially important to avoid the formation of BPI processing islands which would depress adoption due to vendor lock-in.

-First the document lists the requirements common to mono-directional BPI services and to Bi-/Multi-directional services before specifying requirements unique to each type of service.
+First, the document lists the requirements common to mono-directional BPI services and Bi-/Multi-directional services before specifying requirements unique to each type of service.

 **Requirements common to mono-directional and bi-/multi-directional BPI Services**

 **[R128]** Each state object utilized in one or more mono-directional and bi-/multi-directional BPI Services MUST have a cryptographic zero-knowledge proof of correctness.

 More details on cryptographic zero-knowledge proofs of correctness in the context of a BPI are given [section 6](#6-Agreement-Execution) when discussing worksteps.
-Also note that the requirements below are very similar to the one given in [section 6.1](#61-BPI-Workstep).
+Also, note that the requirements below are very similar to the ones given in [section 6.1](#61-BPI-Workstep).

-**[R129]** The zero-knowledge proof of correctness of a state object utilized in one or more mono-directional and bi-/multi-directional BPI Services MUST be succinct.
+**[R129]** The zero-knowledge proof of correctness of a state object utilized in one or more mono-directional and/or bi-/multi-directional BPI Services MUST be succinct.

-**[R130]** Each zero-knowledge proof of correctness of a state object utilized in one or more mono-directional and bi-/multi-directional BPI Services MUST be individually available on the CCSM utilized by the BPI after it has been finalized on the BPI (Liveness).
+**[R130]** Each zero-knowledge proof of correctness of a state object utilized in one or more mono-directional and/or bi-/multi-directional BPI Services MUST be individually available on the CCSM utilized by the BPI after it has been finalized on the BPI (Liveness).

 The zero-knowledge proof of correctness can be a cryptographic aggregator of proofs of correctness that would allow multiple proofs to be represented and provable within one proof.

-**[R131]** The zero-knowledge proof of correctness of a state object utilized in one or more mono-directional and bi-/multi-directional BPI Services MUST be verifiable by any 3rd party on the CCSM utilized by the BPI (censorship resistant individual proof verifiability).
+**[R131]** The zero-knowledge proof of correctness of a state object utilized in one or more mono-directional and/or bi-/multi-directional BPI Services MUST be verifiable by any 3rd party on the CCSM utilized by the BPI (censorship-resistant individual proof verifiability).

-**[R132]** The zero-knowledge proof of correctness of a state object utilized in one or more mono-directional and bi-/multi-directional BPI Services MUST NOT be able to be used in more than one mono-directional and bi-/multi-directional BPI Services event at any time.
+**[R132]** The zero-knowledge proof of correctness of a state object utilized in one or more mono-directional and/or bi-/multi-directional BPI Services MUST NOT be able to be used in more than one mono-directional and/or bi-/multi-directional BPI Services event at any time.

-This requirement is necessary to avoid the usage of the same output as collateral in more than one state altering event, such as a tokenization.
+This requirement is necessary to avoid the usage of the same output as collateral in more than one state-altering event, such as tokenization.

-A state object will have to be included into a cryptographic commitment that the state object is locked on the BPI.
+A state object will have to be included in a cryptographic commitment that the state object is locked on the BPI.
 Note that this only restricts the usage of pledged outputs to the CCSM utilized in a given BPI.

-**[R133]** A BPI MUST lock a state object utilized in one or more mono-directional and bi-/multi-directional BPI Services as a succinct, efficient, non-interactive zero-knowledge proof of the lock commitment (privacy preservation of an output pledged in a commercial value-creation event).
+**[R133]** A BPI MUST lock a state object utilized in one or more mono-directional and/or bi-/multi-directional BPI Services as a succinct, efficient, non-interactive zero-knowledge proof of the lock commitment (privacy preservation of an output pledged in a commercial value-creation event).
 Note that a lock can contain more than one state object.

 **[R134]** The lock commitment MUST be committed to the CCSM utilized by the BPI (Liveness).

-**[R135]** The lock commitment MUST be verifiable by any 3rd party on the CCSM utilized by the BPI (censorship resistant proof verifiability).
+**[R135]** The lock commitment MUST be verifiable by any 3rd party on the CCSM utilized by the BPI (censorship-resistant proof verifiability).

 **[R136]** The lock commitment MUST be updatable.

-State objects might be imported back into a BPI and which point the lock commitment on the CCSM needs to be updated.
-Also, for scalability reasons, the lock commitment should represent more than one locked asset on a CCSM while individual lock commitments can remain on a BPI.
+State objects are normally imported back into a BPI and which point the lock commitment on the CCSM needs to be updated.
+Also, for scalability reasons, the lock commitment should represent more than one locked asset on a CCSM, while individual lock commitments can remain on a BPI.

 **[R137]** The lock commitment MUST only be updated by the owners of the state object.

 The requirements below will specify public URIs for BPI Interoperability services.
-Therefore, we have additional requirements on those public URIs.
+Therefore, we have additional requirements for those public URIs.

 **[R138]** A public validation URI for BPI Interoperability services MUST be resolvable to the underlying target resource.

 **[D18]** A public validation URI for BPI Interoperability services SHOULD be independent of the originating BPI.

-**[R139]** The system processing the BPI Interoperability service MUST notify the requesting BPI User with a human readable reasoning about either success or failure.
+**[R139]** The system processing the BPI Interoperability service MUST notify the requesting BPI User with human-readable reasoning about either success or failure.

-**[R140]** All BPI Interoperability services MUST be cryptographically secured and privacy preserving.
+**[R140]** All BPI Interoperability services MUST be cryptographically secured and privacy-preserving.

-Cryptographically secured in this context means that all communications follow a common authentication and authorization framework as previously discussed.
-Privacy preserving in this context means that all communications are end-to-end encrypted independent of the security properties of the transportation layer.
+“Cryptographically secured” in this context means that all communications follow a common authentication and authorization framework, as previously discussed.
+Privacy-preserving in this context means that all communications are end-to-end encrypted independent of the security properties of the transportation layer.

 #### 5.5.4.1 Mono-directional BPI services

 Mono-directional BPI services in the context of BPI interoperability, not regular BPI transactions as specified in [Section 6.5](#65-BPI-Transactions) and [Section 6.6](#66-BPI-Transaction-Lifecycle), need only to perform two operations -- export and import.
-These operations have to encompass cryptographic material and URIs that allows independent verification of the cryptographic material presented to 3rd parties such as an auditor or another BPI.
+These operations have to encompass cryptographic material and URIs that allow independent verification of the cryptographic material presented to 3rd parties such as an auditor or another BPI.

 **[R141]** Mono-directional BPI services in the context of BPI interoperability MUST support at least two operations -- export and import.